branzhu/stp2stl/README.md

 ## Notes

 - STL has no unit metadata.
 Use `--scale` to control the output size (e.g. `--scale 0.001` converts mm to m).
-- OCCT licensing applies to the OCCT submodule; see `third_party/occt` for details.
+- OCCT licensing applies to the OCCT submodule and to binaries that include OCCT; see `THIRD_PARTY_NOTICES.md` and `licenses/`.

 ## Licensing